A restored barn from the 1800s. A farmhouse. A refuge. A home. The heart of the world.

 A 32-foot long, 26-foot wide live room.
 Beams of light filter through the tall, trapezoidal windows, a gentle warmth of the sun drapes over the room.
 You sit on the couch, tuning up your guitar.
 A 70's Marshall plexi sits atop its cabinet in the corner, eclipsed by the morning light.
 The seductive rips and tears in its tolex stare deeply into your soul.
 A primal magnetism.
 The sleeping giant beckons you.

 You open the door into the control room, where you and the engineer are working on a rough mix of late last night's session.
-Pull up the faders on the old Neotek console.
+Pull up the faders.
 Opamps, capacitors, resistors, wire.
 Electricity flows through circuits.
 The room comes to life.
 The walls speak.
 You discuss what you hear.
 You look around you, surrounded by gear both new and old.
 A wall of amplifiers stands before you.
 An original Sunn O)) Model T. Marshall JTM50.
 Fender Bassman.
 Mesa Boogie Mark III.
 Ampeg V4.
 Sound City 50 Plus.
 Orange OR120.
 Simms-Watts.
 Traynor.
 Fuchs.
 Sovtek.
 Peavey.
 Laney.
 Hughes and Kettner.
 Carvin.
 Matamp.
 Earth.
 You are then immediately struck with an idea.

 The Fender Bassman.
 Timeless.
 Iconic.
 Perfect.